-In accordance with the provisions of Companies Act, 2013, Shri Ashok Kumar Goyal, [having DIN: 05308809], Chairman shall retire by rotation at this Annual General Meeting of your Company and being eligible, offers himself for re-appointment.
-The Board of Directors recommends his re-appointment as Director and his brief resume is annexed to the Notice of the Annual General Meeting.
+In accordance with the provisions of Companies Act, 2013, Ms. Ritu Arora, [having DIN: 00002455], Director shall retire by rotation at this Annual General Meeting of your Company and being eligible, offers herself for re-appointment.
+The Board of Directors recommends her re-appointment as Director and her brief resume is annexed to the Notice of the ensuing 8th Annual General Meeting.